 We have provided a detailed study of network toll problems with constraints on the support set of feasible toll vectors.

-For the simplest, but still practically relevant case of single-commodity networks with m parallel edges we obtained a far-reaching generalization of the analysis for affine latencies [22] to standard latency functions with a common Lipschitz constant κ and an upper bound K. In the most general case, we obtained a quasi-polynomial algorithm that computes for a demand of d an ε -optimal solution with an additive error of ε in poly($m, K, \kappa, d, 1/\varepsilon$)-time.
-We improved the runtime to poly(m, log K, log κ , log d, log $1/\varepsilon$), i.e., to a polynomial algorithm, for the case that the total travel time is a piecewise convex function of the demand d.
-We also identified sufficient conditions when this holds and showed that these conditions cover commonly used latency functions such as the M/M/1 functions and functions similar to the Bureau of Public Roads (BPR) functions.
+For the simplest, but still practically relevant case of single-commodity networks with m parallel edges we obtained a far-reaching generalization of the analysis for affine latencies [22] to standard latency functions with a common Lipschitz constant κ and an upper bound K. In the most general case, we obtained a quasipolynomial algorithm that computes for a demand of d an ε -optimal solution with an additive error of ε in $poly(m, K, \kappa, d, 1/\varepsilon)$ -time.
+We improved the runtime to $poly(m, \log K, \log \kappa, \log d, \log 1/\epsilon)$, that is, to a polynomial algorithm, for the case that the total travel time is a piecewise convex function of the demand d.
+We also identified sufficient conditions when this holds and showed that these conditions cover commonly used latency functions such as the M/M/1 functions and functions similar to the BPR functions.

 Our analysis showed that there is little hope to extend these results to arbitrary multicommodity traffic networks.
 Moreover, even simple cases with two commodities are known to be NP-hard [22].
-In order to still handle practically important cases, we devised three algorithms that are motivated by steepest descent approaches.
+To still handle practically important cases, we devised three algorithms that are motivated by steepest descent approaches.
 We investigated their performance w.r.t. solution quality and convergence behavior in an extensive computational study on large street networks with up to 6,334 edges.
 All algorithms perform quite well and significantly reduce the total travel time for only a few tollable edges.
 The reduction in terms of a decrease of the relative price of anarchy is at least 35% with only 25 tollable edges, and even more than 70% on all but two networks.
-The algorithms differ, however w.r.t. their convergence behavior.
+The algorithms differ, however, w.r.t. their convergence behavior.
 Algorithm EMCD, in which the descent per edge e is based on the exponential marginal cost difference between system-optimal flow and tax induced flow on e, turned out to be the best of the three.